infiniteloom/animated_yinyang/README.md

 # animated_yinyang
+One of my beginner JavaScript projects using the p5.js library.
-A rotating Taoist yin yang symbol that spins faster or slower, clock-wise or counter-clockwise depending on mouseX location.
+This code creates a rotating Taoist yin yang symbol that spins faster or slower, clock-wise or counter-clockwise depending on mouseX location.